Blake Shelton: 2016–2018: If I'm Honest and Texoma Shore

 Shelton's tenth studio album, If I'm Honest, was released in May 2016.
 The album's first single "Came Here to Forget" was released to country radio on March 8, 2016.
 On November 9, 2015, Nickelodeon announced that Shelton would be the host of the 2016 Kids' Choice Awards.
 On April 8, 2016, a second single from the album, "Savior's Shadow", was released.
 It was released to Christian radio on April 12, 2016.
 In June 2016, Shelton released "She's Got a Way with Words" as the album's third overall single and second promoted country single.
 The song peaked at number 7 on the Country Airplay chart, ending Shelton's streak of 17 consecutive number-one singles.
 "A Guy with a Girl", the album's fourth single, and third promoted country single, reached the top of the charts in early January, earning Shelton his twenty third career chart-topper.

 The album's tenth track "Friends" is the theme song of The Angry Birds Movie, which was released in the US on May 20, 2016.
-Shelton also voices the character of Earl, a pig.
+Shelton also voices the character of Earl, a cowboy pig.

 In June 2016, Shelton celebrated the grand opening of his exhibit at the Country Music Hall of Fame and Museum.
 The exhibit, titled "Blake Shelton: Based on a True Story", traces Shelton's career path and achievements, encompassing his humble beginnings in Oklahoma, his Nashville origins, and his eventual path toward mainstream success and recognition through his role as a coach on The Voice.

 In September 2016, Shelton was selected as one of 30 artists to perform on "Forever Country", a mash-up track of "Take Me Home, Country Roads", "On the Road Again", and "I Will Always Love You" celebrating 50 years of the CMA Awards.
 The single debuted at number one on Billboard's Hot Country Songs.
-In season eleven of The Voice, Sundance Head was crowned the winner, giving Shelton his fifth victory on the show.
+In season 11 of The Voice, Sundance Head was crowned the winner, giving Shelton his record-extending fifth victory on the show.

 In March 2017, Shelton's wax figure was unveiled for Madame Tussauds Nashville and in April Shelton was honored at the Oklahoma Creativity Ambassadors Gala, being one of eight recipients to receive the Creativity Ambassador medallion.
-In season thirteen of The Voice, Chloe Kohanski was crowned the winner, giving Shelton his sixth victory on the show.
+In season 13 of The Voice, Chloe Kohanski, who was originally on Miley Cyrus's team, was crowned the winner, giving Shelton his record-extending sixth victory on the show.
 On September 11, 2017, Shelton released "I'll Name the Dogs" as the lead-off single from his eleventh studio album.
 The album, Texoma Shore, was released on November 3, 2017.
-The album's second single, "I Lived It," released to country radio on January 29, 2018.
+The album's second single, "I Lived It", released to country radio on January 29, 2018.